noah-hancock-alt/techNL-portfolio/README.md

 # techNL-portfolio

-This repo is to simply document my progress in the techNL tech immersion programme.
+This repo is to simply document my progress in the techNL tech immersion programm.